IBM/photorealistic-blocksworld/README.md

 NEWS: Now works on blender 2.80+

+NEWS: Random state generation (each state is randomized).
+Previously, a state is randomized at the beginning, but all states have the same objects (colors, shapes).
+Also, this version does not assume placing objects on a certain grid.

 This is a repository modified from the [CLEVR dataset](https://github.com/facebookresearch/clevr-dataset-gen) for generating realistic visualizations of [blocksworld](https://en.wikipedia.org/wiki/Blocks_world).